H.R. 3049: Tenants’ Right to Organize Act

 Who benefits from H.R.
 3049?

-They gain explicit rights to form tenant groups, leaflet in lobbies and common areas, post on bulletin boards, conduct door-to-door surveys, hold meetings, and speak to media or officials without prior permission from owners or PHAs.
+They gain explicit federal rights to form tenant groups, leaflet in lobbies and at doors, post on bulletin boards, conduct door-to-door surveys, hold meetings on-site, and speak to the media or elected officials — all without prior permission from a landlord or housing authority.

-Resident councils would receive $40 per unit per year, adjusted annually for inflation, and eligible nonprofit organizations with at least 2 years of tenant-assistance experience could compete for grant funding for outreach, training, and technical assistance.
+Resident councils would receive $40 per unit per year, adjusted annually for inflation.
+Nonprofit groups with at least 2 years of tenant-assistance experience and no ties to property owners could compete for grant funding for outreach, training, and technical assistance.

-They benefit from stronger legal tools: a 180-day rebuttable presumption of retaliation, required responses within 30 days for exigent poor housing conditions, and access to Federal or State court for injunctive relief.
+Tenants would get stronger legal tools: a 180-day rebuttable presumption of retaliation, a required 30-day response on exigent housing conditions, and the ability to file in Federal or State court for injunctive relief.

 Who is affected by H.R.
 3049?